EverettNC/ALPHAWOLF/MISSION_STATEMENT_v2.22.md

 ### To Investors:
 **Fund the revolution.**
 12 years of development. $1.6B cost advantage.
 500M+ underserved market.
-Free consumer tier.
+Consumer tier.
 Profitable enterprise revenue.
 Unforkable mission.

 **This is the next category: Compassionate AI.**